Home » How to Score a 280 on USMLE Step 2 CK

 When Should I Take Step 2 CK?

 Given that clinical experiences are so key to Step 2 CK-relevant knowledge, if at all possible, you should aim to take Step 2 within 6 months of finishing your core clinical rotations.
-The rationale for this is self-evident: it is much easier to review the topics covered on the exam when your intensive introduction to the disciplines in question was relatively recent, rather than years away.
-If you have a medical school structure in which Step 1 is taken after core rotations, then if you have the stamina, taking Step 2 within a few months of Step 1 is also advisable, as there is substantial overlap in topics covered.
+The rationale for this is self-evident.
+Reviewing recent introductions to the relevant disciplines is much easier than revisiting topics years later.
+We recommend taking Step 2 shortly after Step 1.
+This is advisable because there is substantial overlap in the topics covered.

 One caveat here: clerkship year is exhausting and may contribute to burnout.
-If the prospect of jumping immediately into Step 2 study after finishing rotations is too daunting, then taking some time for reset and recovery on lighter rotations before jumping back into intense study preparation is sensible: our brains absorb knowledge best when we are well-rested, curious, and engaged, not tired, burned out, and exhausted.
+If diving into Step 2 study right after rotations seems overwhelming, consider taking a break between them.
+Taking this time for reset and recovery on lighter rotations before jumping back into intense study preparation is sensible.
+Our brains absorb knowledge best when we are well-rested, curious, and engaged, not tired, burned out, and exhausted.

 How Long Should I Study for Step 2 CK?